 I am a distinguished post-doctoral fellow at the Andlinger Center for Energy and the Environment at Princeton University.
 My current project aims to investigate dissolution and precipitation processes at the fluid-silicate interface, in collaboration with Prof. Ian Bourg and Prof. Claire White.

 My primary area of research is the biogeochemical reactivity of mineral interfaces.
 I defended in 2017 my Ph.D. thesis, entitled "Microstructural changes and microbial diversity associated to silicate weathering - Influence on dissolution kinetics from the laboratory to the field".
 This work was supervised by Dr. Gwenaël Imfeld and Dr. Damien Daval at the University of Strasbourg.
 I previously completed a training at École Normale Supérieure de Paris to obtain B.Sc. and M.Sc. degrees in Chemistry from Sorbonne Université and an M.Sc. in Earth Sciences from Université Paris Diderot.

 Mineral weathering across scales.

-The first part of my Ph.D. project aimed at determining the kinetic consequences of microstructural changes occuring at the reactive interface in the course of silicate dissolution.
+My research primarily aims to determine the kinetic consequences of microstructural changes occurring at the reactive interface in the course of silicate dissolution.
 I have shown that ...Read More

-In the second part of my Ph.D. project, I designed a field experimental setup that enables direct probing of mineral reactivity and associated microbial diversity.
-The aim was to determine the factors governing ...Read More
+I design field experimental setups that enable direct probing of mineral reactivity and associated microbial diversity.
+The aim is to determine the factors governing ...Read More

 From textbooks to the field.